Welcome to Music at St. Anne's

 Our aims of music teaching are to enable children to:

-know and understand how sounds are made and then organised into musical structures
+know and understand how sounds are made

 know how music is made through a variety of instruments